TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- Fix a fatal desync-causing bug: handle_new_session overwrote the crosshair_sensitivity with default values AFTER receiving the public settings update from the server.
+We'll now separately handle session-channeled and solvable-channeled information.

 -
 [xcb] Unknown sequence number while processing reply [xcb] Most likely this is a multi-threaded client and XInitThreads has not been called